• Simple AWS

 7. Write down the domain name that CloudFront assigns to your distribution.
 It looks something like d111111abcdef8.cloudfront.net.

-Step 3: Make the S3 bucket not public
+Step 3: Make the S3 bucket private

 1. Go to the S3 console.